 The optional GPIB interface consists of an internal board which converts the F4 controller's serial interface to GPIB.
 Chambers with a GPIB interface have a GPIB connector in place of the RS-232C connector.
-GPIB programming resources and LabVIEW drivers can be downloaded http://www.testequity.com/static/10/.
+GPIB programming resources and LabVIEW drivers can be downloaded from http://chamber.testequity.com/gpib.html .